 There are currently three FDA-approved medications for managing alcohol cravings: Disulfiram, Naltrexone and Acamprosate.
 If you’re pursuing recovery through a treatment program or with the help of a professional medical team, your doctor may prescribe one or more of these to help you with your withdrawal symptoms or cravings.
 These medications are reported to have some undesirable side effects, so they may not be for everyone.

 Recognize Your Triggers

 Many times during the addiction recovery process, you’ll be faced with cravings that seem to come out of nowhere at random times throughout your day.
 But, really, these cravings are induced subconsciously by triggers in your environment.
-Triggers will be different for everyone, but they can be anything from people and places to feelings that your brain once associated with unhealthy behaviors.
+Triggers will be different for everyone, but they can be anything from people and places to feeling that your brain once associated with unhealthy behaviors.

 As part of your treatment program, you may participate in group or individual therapy sessions that work with you to identify your triggers so you can avoid them.
 This can be helpful as you create a new lifestyle for yourself.